 4. Jacksonville Jaguars – DT Jonathan Allen (Alabama)

-5. Tennessee Titans – CB Teez Tabor (Florida)
+5. Tennessee Titans – CB Marshon Lattimore (Ohio State)

-The Titans made out like bandits in last year’s trade with the Rams that landed them 3 first round picks (among other picks) for the #1 pick that the Rams used to draft quarterback Jared Goff, who looked miles away from NFL ready in his first season in the league.
-As a result, the Titans are picking 5th overall and, given that the Rams don’t have a first round pick to improve themselves, they could be picking high in the Rams’ spot again in 2018.
+The Titans made out like bandits in last year’s trade with the Rams that landed them 2 first round picks (among other picks) for the #1 pick that the Rams used to draft quarterback Jared Goff, who looked miles away from NFL ready in his first season in the league.
+As a result, the Titans are picking 5th overall.
 After an impressive season in which they almost made the playoffs, the Titans don’t have a lot of pressing needs, but they have a big one at cornerback.
 They need at least one, if not two new cornerbacks to pair with Jason McCourty and are likely to take one early in the draft.
 Lattimore declaring as a redshirt sophomore was a bit of a surprise, but his stock has shot up since.
 He’ll likely be the top cornerback off the board and a top-10 pick.

-6. New York Jets – OT Cam Robinson (Alabama)
+6. New York Jets – QB DeShone Kizer (Notre Dame)

-As I mentioned, the Jets are another team that desperately needs quarterback help.
+The Jets are another team that desperately needs quarterback help.
 Pending free agents Ryan Fitzpatrick and Geno Smith are not the answer, nor is 2015 4th round pick Bryce Petty, who struggled down the stretch in his audition for the starting job.
 The Jets took Christian Hackenberg in the 2nd round last year, but he was horrendous in the pre-season and wasn’t given a chance to play as a rookie even with Fitzpatrick, Smith, and Petty all struggling.
 Not a draftable prospect on tape at Penn State, the Jets should just cut their losses with a draft pick that was one of the worst in recent memory.
 Even if he remains on the roster into 2017, he shouldn’t be anywhere near the top of the depth chart.
-They’ll probably have to move up if they’re going to grab a quarterback in the first round, certainly a possibility.
-If they stay put, taking the draft class’ offensive tackle makes a lot of sense, considering they need upgrades on both end of the offensive line.
+If the Jets fall in love with a quarterback and he’s there at 6, expect them to pull the trigger.
+This is going to be a very interesting spot on draft day.

-9. Cincinnati Bengals – WR Mike Williams (Clemson)
+9. Cincinnati Bengals – MLB Reuben Foster (Alabama)